 The value 00:00:00:00 is sent for all releases that do not support the non-zero value or are unable to identify the required elements.
 There is no decoding of the peer or local vendor information fields on the network element.
-The hexadecimal value is included in the show port port-id ethernet efm-oam output.
+The hexadecimal value is included in the output of the following command.

+show port ethernet efm-oam